adamskopl/blog/20200421/README.md

 Some time ago, I've encountered the situation, when during refactoring and writing missing tests, the non readable code caused the need of an addition investigation.
-It was a file's 'dragover' event handler and it performed an initial check, for dragged file's validity, displaying either a success or an error.
+It was a file's `dragover` event handler and it performed an initial check, for dragged file's validity, displaying either a success or an error.
 It went something like this: